-I read a very interesting article about retiring happy at GenYMoney a few weeks back that inspired me to write this article.
+I read a very interesting article about retiring happy at GenYMoney a few weeks back.

 Essentially it was an article about her future self.
-It was a vision for her future, living her brand of FIRE.
+It was a vision for a future of abundance.
+And living her brand of FIRE.

 I’ve never been much on documenting specific goals for myself.
 They are just too confining for me.
 But I have always had a vision for the future.

 I live by the saying “if you can envision it, you can achieve it.
 And that’s pretty much how I have approached my life.